gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This section describes how the joining node interacts with the AS in order to be authorized to join an OSCORE group under a given Group Manager.
 In particular, it considers a joining node that intends to contact that Group Manager for the first time.

-The message exchange between the joining node and the AS consists of the messages Authorization Request and Authorization Response defined in Section 3 of {{I-D.palombini-ace-key-groupcomm}}.
+The message exchange between the joining node and the AS consists of the messages Authorization Request and Authorization Response defined in Section 3 of {{I-D.ietf-ace-key-groupcomm}}.

 In case the specific AS associated to the Group Manager is unknown to the joining node, the latter can rely on mechanisms like the Unauthorized Resource Request message described in Section 5.1.1 of {{I-D.ietf-ace-oauth-authz}} to discover the correct AS to contact.

 ## Authorization Request {#ssec-auth-req}

 The joining node contacts the AS, in order to request an Access Token for accessing the join resource hosted by the Group Manager and associated to the OSCORE group.
-The Access Token request sent to the /token endpoint follows the format of the Authorization Request message defined in Section 3.1 of {{I-D.palombini-ace-key-groupcomm}}.
+The Access Token request sent to the /token endpoint follows the format of the Authorization Request message defined in Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular:

 * The 'scope' parameter MUST be present and MUST include: